CSCI3540U/CTF_Final_Project/README.md

 | 3  | first3 last3        | username3       |
 | 4  | first4 last4        | username4       |

+## How to Sign-Up

+To ensure that all groups cover a unique topic, we'll be using a [sign-up sheet](https://docs.google.com/spreadsheets/d/1E7DCOupmaAmorU9LAUU-Sh2UKbDamDHr1aGyuaPBtRc/edit?usp=sharing).
+If a topic is already taken by another group, please choose another topic.
+Topics should go beyond what we learned in class, but they do not need to be a brand new topic.
+They can be, but they could also be an extension of a topic that we did learn.
+Your presentation should cover something different than what we learned directly in the lectures, and it should be directly related to software security.

+You can sign up your team now, and add your challenge topic at a later time.

+All teams must have their finalized group names and topic submitted to this form by February 28th, 2025.
+At that time, the form will be closed, and students not listed will be contacted to submit their topic.
+Those students are likely to lose some marks, but will be allowed to register so that they can ultimately submit their challenge.

 ## Requirements

 ### Overview